Quickstart: Use Azure Cache for Redis in .NET Core

 dotnet run

-Screenshot that shows a console test completed.
+Screenshot sowing console app completed.

 Clean up resources